gitenter/gitenter/doc/requirements/SRS-WS.md

 Document visualization:

-- [SRS-WS-0010]{SyAD-0023} The software shall provide an index page to:
+- [SRS-WS-0010]{StRS-0050} The software shall provide an index page to:
     - Show the readers the relationship between documents.
     - Provide readers shortcuts to navigate to targeting documents.
+    - *(Shall the relationship be defined in `gitenter.yml`?
+Or can just from the reference section of each document?)*
 - [SRS-WS-0012]{SyAD-0028} The software shall show markdown format in a presentative way.
 - [SRS-WS-0015]{SRS-WS-0012} The software shall fully support internal and external hyperlinks defined in markdown format.
 - [SRS-WS-0013]{SRS-WS-0012} The software shall be able to display local images referred in markdown pages.